top of page

 What do I include in my medical history?

-Usually, the form that your doctor provides you will ask you about:
+Usually, the form that your doctor provides will ask you about the following:

-Your family medical history refers to the past or present health information of your close family members.
-Family medical histories should include parents, siblings, children, and grandparents, and it may include other family members.
+Your family medical history refers to your close family members' past or present health information.
+Family medical histories should include parents, siblings, children, and grandparents and may include other family members.

 Why does my doctor need to know about my medical history?

-With your family medical history, your doctor can identify diseases or health problems that run in your family.
-From there, they can assess your personal risk and help prevent the onset of certain diseases or health conditions.
+With your family medical history, your doctor can identify diseases or health problems in your family.
+From there, they can assess your risk and help prevent the onset of certain diseases or health conditions.

-Your doctor will use your medical history to help establish a thorough personal plan for you to stay healthy and lower your risk of certain diseases.
+Your doctor will use your medical history to help establish a thorough personal plan to stay healthy and lower your risk of certain diseases.

 In the case of an emergency, medical history can be easily shared with the right people to save time and determine what medications they can and can't prescribe.